efabless/foss-asic-tools/README.md

 * `VNC_RESOLUTION=1680x1050` VNC display resolution.
 NOTE: This can also be changed while running in the Desktop environment by going to Settings->Display.
 * `VNC_PW=abc123` Default VNC password.
 * `VNC_VIEW_ONLY=false` can set the VNC server to view only.
-* `DESIGNS=/foss/designs` Default directory, where the designs are placed.
+* `DESIGNS=/foss/designs` Default directory, where the user's designs are placed.
 * `TOOLS=/foss/tools` Default tools directory.
 * `PDK_ROOT=/foss/pdks` Default PDKs directory.

 #### Entrypoint script

 The entry point for this container is the [ui_startup.sh](https://github.com/hpretl/iic-osic-tools/blob/main/images/iic-osic-tools/scripts/ui_startup.sh) script.
 It controls which kind of UI (Xvnc or connecting to local X11 server) is used.
 The control logic for the automatic mode is simple.
 If the environment variable `DISPLAY` is set, an already existing X11 server is assumed, and the startup script runs an XFCE4 terminal.
 If the `DISPLAY` is not set, it starts Xvnc and the noVNC web interface.
-This behavior can be overwritten with command line arguments.
+This behavior can be overwritten with command-line arguments.

 The following command line arguments are supported:

 * `-X, --x11` Force to use local X11 forwarding requires a working combination of `$DISPLAY`, and either port forwards or mounted `XAUTHORITY` and `.X11_unix` socket.
 * `-V, --vnc` Force use of VNC server, with noVNC and `websockify`.
 * `-w, --wait` Runs the selected UI and waits for them to exit.
 The script will only return then.
 This flag is set in the container per default (via `CMD` in the Dockerfile).
-* `-s, --skip` Skip the UI startup and execute the assigned command. **WARNING:** This must be the first parameter to the script, or it must be ignored! example: `docker run hpretl/iic-osic-tools --skip bash`
+* `-s, --skip` Skip the UI startup and execute the assigned command. **WARNING:** This must be the first parameter to the script, or it must be ignored!
+Example: `docker run hpretl/iic-osic-tools --skip bash`
-* `-d, --debug` Enables more detailed startup output e.g. `docker run hpretl/iic-osic-tools --debug`
+* `-d, --debug` Enables more detailed startup output, e.g., `docker run hpretl/iic-osic-tools --debug`

 As some examples already show, these parameters can be passed to the container via Docker: